veox/lll-creation-patterns/contracts/README.md

 > No gods!
 No masters!
 No babysitters!

-**NOTE:** Intentionally ironically, I have not deployed the implementations provided here to any public networks yet.
+**NOTE:** Intentionally ironically, I have not deployed the implementations provided here to any public networks, yet.

 The tests are in [`../tests/`][tests].